 Are you getting a new Cricut Joy smart cutting machine and wondering what materials and accessories you truly need to get started?
 Here are the must-have Cricut Joy supplies and tools you need to start making fabulous things right away!

-The brand new Cricut Joy is NOW available for sale!
-I know some of you are eager to get one, but if you’re anything like me, you’re wondering WHAT ELSE you need to have to really put it to use.
-It’s a new breed of cutting machine that can cut without a mat, but only if you use the right materials.
+The Cricut Joy is a wonderful compact cutting machine!
+If you’re anything like me, you’re wondering WHAT ELSE you need to have to really put it to use.
+The Cricut Joy is a new breed of cutting machine that can cut without a mat, but only if you use the right materials.
 And I’m getting so many emails asking questions about it that I decided it was time for a list!
 So let me tell you exactly what Cricut Joy materials and accessories I consider to be must-haves and nice-to-haves so you can get crafting with your awesome new cutting machine immediately!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.